-Sadly, people have already lost their lives and more are likely to do so.
+Sadly, people have already lost their lives, and more are likely to do so.

-We recognise the significance and importance of ensuring that the end of life and burial process is just as important and special as it would be in other times and we are making every effort to respect peoples wishes and beliefs.
+We recognise the significance and importance of ensuring that the end of life and funeral process is just as important and special as it would be in other times and we are making every effort to respect peoples wishes and beliefs.

 These difficult decisions come as part of government response to coronavirus.

-Any family members from the same household as the deceased should not attend but remain in self isolation (unless 14 days have lapsed since the first case).
+Any family members from the same household as the deceased should not attend but remain in self-isolation (unless 14 days have lapsed since the first case).

 No one with coronavirus symptoms or who is extremely vulnerable should attend.

-We are working closely with funeral directors, ministers and clergy and we will ensure that these changes are dealt with in the most respectful way.
+We are working closely with funeral directors, ministers and clergy and we will ensure that changes are dealt with in the most respectful way.